-Beyond Exercises is a movement rooted in one idea: You can escape pain, but not without lifestyle modification & holistic wellness— and that’s true not only for your body pain, but also your health, relationships, energy and attention.
+Beyond Exercises is a movement rooted in one idea: You can escape pain, but not without changes in well-being & behavior change — and that’s true not only for your body pain, but also your health, relationships, energy and attention.

 This opens two questions:

-How can we make smarter science-based decisions about our sleep, wellness, and life?
+How can we make smarter science-based decisions about our fitness, well-being, and life?

 How can we align our daily behaviors and habits with the lifestyle we

 Beyond Exercises explores the answers to these two critical questions.